TDStrasser/KookaBlockly-Reference/docs/source/using.rst

 Blocks Palette
 --------------

-Down the left of the window is a vertically-oriented list of the **KookaBlockly** palette categories.
+Down the left of the window is a vertically-oriented list of the **KookaBlockly** palette categories, shown in :numref:`blkspalette`.

 Click on any category to reveal the palette of blocks, click on and drag the desired block to the workspace, position it and release to drop the block in place.
 The blocks palette will then automatically close.